The Colonial Years

-All the evidence collected so far suggests that the first known male Dibble in our line was Jonathan/Jonathon Dibble, who was born in 1711 in Stamford, Fairfield County, Connecticut.
-(It is standard US geneological usage to give locations in the form town, county, state.
+All the evidence collected so far suggests that the first for-certain Dibble in our line was Lieutenant Jonathan Dibble, who was probably born in 1711 in East Hampton, Suffolk County (Long Island), New York.
+(It is standard genealogical usage to give locations in the form town, county, state.
 This can be confusing when one of those items isn't known, because it is NOT standard to include "County" when giving a county name.
 This history follows standard usage, but will show whether a place is a county or town when all three items are not stated.)

 Sarah Dibble, born October 11, 1737.
 (She later married Jacob Valentine.)